Hillary Clinton 2016 presidential campaign

 In 2016, Hillary Clinton ran unsuccessfully for president of the United States.
 Clinton ran as the Democratic Party's candidate for president, in which she became the first woman to win a presidential nomination by a major U.S. political party.
 Prior to running, Clinton served as the United States secretary of state in the administration of Barack Obama from 2009 to 2013, a U.S. senator representing New York from 2001 to 2009, and the first lady of the United States, as the wife of Bill Clinton, from 1993 to 2001.
 She was defeated in the general election by the Republican candidate, businessman Donald Trump.

-Clinton announced her candidacy on April 12, 2015.
-Her main competitor in the Democratic primaries was Vermont Senator Bernie Sanders, who ran as a more progressive candidate in the primary.
+Clinton announced her candidacy on April 12, 2015; her main competitor in the Democratic primaries was Vermont Senator Bernie Sanders, who ran as a more progressive candidate in the primary.
 Clinton became the presumptive nominee of the Democratic Party on June 6, 2016, having received the required number of delegates.
 On July 22, she announced Virginia Senator Tim Kaine as her running mate, and the two were formally nominated at the 2016 Democratic National Convention on July 26.

 Clinton received the most support from middle aged and older voters, as well as from African-American, Latino, and older female voters.
 She focused her platform on several issues, including expanding racial, LGBTQ, and women's rights; raising wages and ensuring equal pay for women; and improving healthcare.

-Clinton lost the general election to Republican Donald Trump on November 9, 2016; she conceded the following day.
-Clinton's narrow, unprecedented losses in the blue wall states of Michigan, Pennsylvania, and Wisconsin were considered key to her defeat.
+Clinton lost the general election to the Republican Party nominee, Donald Trump, on November 9, 2016; she conceded the following day, on November 10, 2016.
+Clinton's narrow, surprising losses in the blue wall states of Michigan, Pennsylvania, and Wisconsin were considered key to her defeat.
 These states all had swings from voters who had previously voted for Obama in 2008 and 2012 yet went for Trump in 2016.
-These states have largely rely on manufacturing and part Trump’s campaign appeal was that he would end international trade agreements that hurt American manufacturing.
-He was outspoken on trade issues.
-Had Clinton been elected, she would have been the first female and first spouse of a president to serve as president of the United States, whereas her daughter, Chelsea Clinton, would also have been the first acting first lady since Margaret Woodrow Wilson.
+These states have largely relied on manufacturing and part of Trump’s campaign appeal was that he would end international trade agreements that hurt American manufacturing, he was outspoken on trade issues.
+Had Clinton been elected, she would have been the first female and first spouse of a president to serve as president of the United States.